choushen/choushen/README.md

   - [nunit-browserstack-poc](https://github.com/choushen/nunit-browserstack-poc)
   - [playwright-dotnet-poc](https://github.com/choushen/playwright-dotnet-poc)
   - [java-allure-test-framework](https://github.com/choushen/java-allure-test-framework)
-- 🎯My goal is to keep growing as a SDET/Dev.
+- 🎯My goal is to keep growing as a SDET and a developer.
 There's always some new technology or a better way to do things.
 I want to stay ahead of the curve.
 - 📫 Thanks for checking out my profile.
 You can reach me at: jacob.mckenzie@icloud.com